 For the whole study, samples were prepared from the same stock solution to avoid unwanted variation from the differences in sample measurement.
-The stock solution was prepared by solubilizing the metabolites and TEMPOL in the DNP juice, then DNP samples were equally divided and stored inside a -80°C freezer.
-Before the start of the polarization experiment, samples were taken out from the freezer and stirred at room temperature as mentioned above, then transferred into the sample cup.
-Care should be taken to avoid small bubbles and residue of sample droplets residing in the top part of the sample cup which is above the active μ w irradiation region.
+The stock solution was prepared by solubilizing the metabolites and TEMPOL in the DNP juice, then DNP samples were equally divided and stored inside a $-80\,^{\circ}\mathrm{C}$ freezer.
+Before the start of the polarization experiment, samples were taken out from the freezer and stirred at room temperature as mentioned above and then transferred into the sample cup.
+Care was taken to avoid small bubbles and residue of sample droplets residing in the top part of the sample cup, which is above the active μw irradiation region.
 The sample cup was then vitrified at ca. 4 K inside the polarizer.

 It is also important to trace the amount of sample (in weight) taken inside the sample cup before hyperpolarization.
-In our case, 200 μl of DNP sample weighted 258 mg with a standard variation of 1% of all the samples used for experiments.
-Also, we have monitored the 1H signal integral without microwave at solid state to investigate the variation of signal integral without microwave.
-It is important to note that such signal integral differs from the actual thermal signal of the sample as the acquired signal integral includes the background signal from the sample cup.
+In our case, $200\,\mu\text{L}$ of DNP sample weighed 258 mg, with a standard variation of 1% of all the samples used for experiments.
+Also, we have monitored the 1H signal integral without microwave at the solid state to investigate the variation of signal integral without microwave.
+It is important to note that such a signal integral differs from the actual thermal signal of the sample as the acquired signal integral includes the background signal from the sample cup.

 In the following section, we discuss the key parameters involved in sample preparation for d-DNP experiments.